its-nedum/its-nedum/README.md

   Technology used: PHP. [website](https://www.esmartcards.com.ng) <br>
  [more projects](https://chineduemesue.netlify.app) -->

- <p>If you have any fun project that you want me to help build or you feel that I will be a great addition to your team.
+ <p>If you have any fun project you want me to help build or feel that I will be a great addition to your team.
 Feel free to reach out to me.
 I'm always looking to work on fun projects.</p>
 <!--
 **its-nedum/its-nedum** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.